ardatan/graphql-tools/website/docs/generate-schema.md

 - `inheritResolversFromInterfaces` GraphQL Objects that implement interfaces will inherit missing resolvers from their interface types defined in the `resolvers` object.

-- `schemaTransforms` is an optional argument _(empty array by default)_ and should be an array of schema transformation functions, essentially designed to enable the use of [directive-based functional schema transformation](/docs/schema-directives/)